Charchitkumawat04/Polygon_Id/Attendance.md

 ## Attendance Verification

-Can be used to check the past attendance.
+Can be used to check the number of attendence.